 The output of the program shows it.

-For the details to the program, read my already mentioned post: C++ Core Guidelines: Regular and SemiRegular Types.
+For the details of the program, read my already mentioned post: C++ Core Guidelines: Regular and SemiRegular Types.

 By adding the operator == to Account, Account becomes Regular.